All Episodes

 Wage and price controls never work.

-The cafe standards were simply onerous, and the automobile manufacturers found a way around them.
+The cafe standards were simply onerous and the automobile manufacturers found a way around them.

-And so the government didn't like that when Barney Frank and his ilk found out they had been outsmarted.
+When Barney Frank and his ilk found out they had been outsmarted, then the cafe standards eventually began to apply.

-Where eleven of the 20 most profitable vehicles GM makes are SUVs and trucks.
+And we are where we are today, where 11 of the 20 most profitable vehicles GM makes are SUVs and trucks.

 And the Obama administration says they have got to go.

-What's the question, Mr. Snurdley?
+What's the question, Mr. Snerdley?

 Mm-hmm.